 On enlistment, a candidate must have obtained specific minimum grades in the Leaving Certificate/National Equivalent.
-The standard minimum entry requirements are passes in five subjects, at ordinary level, including Mathematics, English or Irish or National Equivalent qualification and one of the following subjects: Physics, Chemistry, Engineering, Construction Studies or other STEM subject (scientific, technical, engineering, mathematical).
+The standard minimum entry requirements are a minimum of Grade O6 in five subjects, at ordinary level, to include Mathematics, English or Irish or National Equivalent qualification and one of the following subjects: Physics, Chemistry, Engineering, Construction Studies or other STEM subject (scientific, technical, engineering, mathematical).
 Foundation Level and Leaving Cert Applied subjects are not reckonable.

-Please note that the specific minimum grades in the Leaving Certificate/National Equivalent may be the subject of review in advance of future competitions.
+- Foundation Level and Leaving Certificate Applied subjects do not qualify for the Aircraft Technicians competition. - The specific minimum grades in the Leaving Certificate/National Equivalent may be the subject of review in advance of future competitions.

-A successful candidate will be enrolled in the Bachelor Engineering Tec (Ord) Aviation Technology Degree i.e. DT011, which is the civil programme offered by the accrediting Academic Institute -Technological University Dublin.
-All Air Corps Apprentice Technicians will sit the European Aviation Safety Agency (EASA) Par 66 Modules to obtain theoretical knowledge for EASA B1.1(FW Turbine) or B1.3 (RW Turbine) or B2 (avionics) license requirements.
+All Air Corps Trainee Military Aircraft Systems Technicians will sit the European Aviation Safety Agency (EASA) Part 66 Aircraft Maintenance Licence Modules to obtain theoretical knowledge for EASA B1.1 (Fixed Wing - Gas Turbine Engine) or B1.3 (Rotary Wing - Gas Turbine Engine) or B2 (Avionics) license requirements.
+The Air Corps Technical Training School is licenced by the Irish Aviation Authority as an EASA Part 147 School.